Last Updated on April 24, 2026 by George Pavlopoulos

 Stavros beach

 That’s the beach of the main settlement, and it’s actually a beautiful one.
 While it will most likely be crowded, the water is crystal clear.
-What’s also a plus is that you can just walk straight from your accommodation and you won’t have to take the bus.
+Another plus is that you can walk straight from your accommodation, so you won’t have to take the bus.
 Let alone that you are close to Corona Borealis for a drink or lunch.
-So if you appreciate laziness during your vacation and are not keen on moving around, that’s probably your beach.
+So if you appreciate laziness on vacation and don’t mind staying put, that’s probably your beach.

 Kedros beach